psailer1/MasterThesis/usecase1.md

 ![Use Case 1](/images/usecase1.png)

+Procedure of Use Case 1:
-* Step 1: The SC measures the temperature of the physical environment.
+* Step 1: C1 measures the temperature of the physical environment.
 * Step 2: The SC  sends a request to the OS asking it to send back a suitable AC.
 * Step 3: The OS forwards the request to the SR.
 * Step 4: The SR searches the database for suitable actuators and sends information about the AC back to the OS.